Who are the best cheap players for a Gameweek 33 Bench Boost?

 James Hill (£4.2m) – NEW (a), LEE (h)

 Elsewhere, Bournemouth’s Hill has recently become everyone’s favourite budget defender.
-Since becoming a first-team regular in Gameweek 19, only Gabriel Magalhaes (£7.2m) and Virgil van Dijk (£6.3m) can better his tally of 63.
+Since becoming a first-team regular in Gameweek 19, only three defenders have bettered his tally of 66.

 Brighton options – TOT (a), CHE (h)